-- 1. Population Served: Spanish speaking children and families with mental illness symptoms in Willits and the surrounding areas. - Services Provided: Outreach, linkage, and engagement with the Latino population.
+- Population Served: Spanish speaking children and families with mental illness symptoms in Willits and the surrounding areas.
+This program will aim to serve 500 clients per year. - 2.
+Services Provided: Outreach, linkage, and engagement with the Latino population.
 Support services that focus on issues such as depression and suicide prevention.
 Referrals made to therapeutic counseling. - 3.
 Program Goals: Increase awareness of depression and suicide to the Latino population, and connection to appropriate treatment services. - 1.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
 The program provides quarterly data on all services provided including number of referrals made, where the client was referred to, number of bus passes handed out for transportation aid, count of clients that followed through with the referral, and how long it took the client to follow through.